ztarem/py_options/my_options_parser/README.md

 Enhanced version of the standard ArgumentParser.

-Adds initialization of the logging system, a standard 'verbose' flag, and a nicely formatted header that derived classes can populate.
+Adds initialization of the logging system, standard 'verbose' and 'quiet' flags, and a nicely formatted header that derived classes can populate.

 ## Usage Instructions